Husband of influencer Alexis Sharkey was wanted for her murder when he took his own life, police say

 CLICK HERE TO GET THE FOX NEWS APP

-An arrest warrant was issued for Thomas Sharkey on Sept.
+An arrest warrant was issued for Thomas Sharkey Sept.
 29 and U.S. Marshals were called to assist in his apprehension, Burrow said.
 They found him at a home around 10 p.m.
 Tuesday evening.

-"Mr. Sharkey avoided them and ran upstairs when he learned that law enforcement was there for him and he took his own life using a firearm," Burrow said.
+"Mr. Sharkey avoided them and ran upstairs when he learned that law enforcement was there for him, and he took his own life using a firearm," Burrow said.
 "This has been a very tragic series of events for both families."

 Thomas Sharkey did not know he was wanted until confronted by law enforcement, Burrow said.
 He said Sharkey left Texas not long after his wife's death.
 During the investigation, detectives tried several times to obtain a sample of his DNA.